Jason Kessler Punched, Chased from Press Conference at Charlottesville City Hall

 Aug 27, 2017 02:41 PM

 Jason Kessler, the organizer of the Unite The Right rally, attempted to hold a press conference in front of Charlottesville City Hall Sunday at 2 p.m.

 Our microphones were able to hear his remarks.
-He said, "What happened yesterday (the Unite the Right rally) was the result of the Charlottesville police officers refusing to do their jobs.
+He said, "What happened yesterday (the violence at the Unite the Right rally) was the result of the Charlottesville police officers refusing to do their jobs.
 They stood down and did not follow through with the agreed upon security arrangements."

-One individual from the crowd approached Kessler at the podium, yelling at him.
+One individual from the crowd approached Kessler at the podium and punched him.
 Other members of the crowd followed, swarming the podium and Kessler ran away.

 The crowd followed him up the street to the police department.
 Police separated him from the protesters and escorted him into police headquarters.

 One arrest has been made following the incident.
 Robert K. Litzenberger, 47, of Charlottesville, Va., was charged with misdemeanor assault and battery for spitting on Kessler as he was trying to walk away from the area.